 About the program

-INAC supports First Nation students' special education needs through two programs:
+ISC supports First Nations students' special education needs through two programs:

 - The High-Cost Special Education Program funds band-operated schools for high-cost special education students assessed with moderate to profound learning disabilities.
 The program funding is student-specific and determined by a formula based on individual student requirements.
 It is used for direct service support in the form of personnel, adaptive materials and resource services.